directus/directus/docs/configuration/data-model/collections.md

 	<source src="" type="video/mp4" />
 </video>

 The **Save as Copy** option on the Item Page offers a way to effectively duplicate the current Item.
+This option lets you configure which parent/relational Field Values will be copied.
 However, since there may be unique or relational data within the Item, it's important to control exactly what will be copied.
-This option allows for configuring which parent/relational Field Values will be copied.

 - **Item Duplication Fields** — Check the Field(s) to copy values for when duplicating an Item.